Counseling has been used to guide individuals toward new insights and coping mechanisms since the beginning of the 20th century.

-Therapists also violate boundaries by allowing sessions to go over-time and by oversharing personal information.
-Failing to attend to their nonverbal cues is another area related to boundaries, as clients have reported a therapist’s body language as important for early therapeutic alliance-building (Bedi, 2006).
+Therapists also violate boundaries by allowing sessions to go long and oversharing personal information.
+Failing to attend to nonverbal cues is another area related to boundaries, as clients have reported a therapist’s body language as important for early therapeutic alliance building (Bedi, 2006).

-Generally speaking, some boundary violations are pretty obvious; whereas, others depend upon the individuals involved.
+Generally speaking, some boundary violations are pretty obvious, and others depend upon the individuals involved.
 The important point is that both the therapist and the client are comfortable and in agreement with the parameters established during the counseling process.

-It is often the case that clients continue to attend treatment despite a lack of satisfaction with the process.
+Clients often continue to attend treatment despite a lack of satisfaction with the process.
 However, as clients will not always raise these issues, it is a mistake for therapists to make assumptions regarding the client’s satisfaction with the nature and progression of treatment.

-For example, if a client would prefer that the counselor offer more directive guidance, he/she may not have the confidence to make such a request.
-Moreover, the client may not even realize that the counselor has the flexibility to alter his/her approach.
+For example, if a client would prefer that the counselor offer more directive guidance, they may not have the confidence to make such a request.
+Moreover, the client may not even realize that the counselor has the flexibility to alter their approach.

 By checking in regularly with the client, the counselor is better able to avoid making assumptions and thus to develop a counseling strategy that is consistent with the client’s needs and expectations.

-It is for this reason that consistent monitoring of a client’s responses to counseling is encouraged by the Task Force on Empirically Supported Relationships (Ackerman, Benjamin, & Beutler et al., 2001).
+This is why consistent monitoring of a client’s responses to counseling is encouraged by the Task Force on Empirically Supported Relationships (Ackerman et al., 2001).

-This notion is supported by research indicating that an optimistic and confident attitude among counselors is vital for positive patient outcomes during short-term therapy (Heinonen, Lindfors, & Laaksonen et al., 2012).
+This notion is supported by research indicating that an optimistic and confident attitude among counselors is vital for positive patient outcomes during short-term therapy (Heinonen, Lindfors, Laaksonen, & Knekt, 2012).

 Along these lines, competent counselors express genuineness, courage, and positive skepticism toward their clients (Vacc & Loesch, 2000).

-The mistake of failing to understand and convey multicultural competence with diverse clients represents such a vital counseling mistake that multicultural competence in counseling is among the ethical guidelines established by both the American Psychological Association and the National Association of School Psychologists (Prout & Brown, 2007).
+The mistake of failing to understand and convey multicultural competence represents such a vital counseling mistake that multicultural competence in counseling is among the ethical guidelines established by both the American Psychological Association and the National Association of School Psychologists (Prout & Brown, 2007).

 Trust is diminished when therapists are unable to relate to or empathize with a client’s acculturation challenges.
-While it may be optimal for clients to be matched with counselors in terms of ethnic background, this is rarely feasible.
-However, counselors convey respect by educating themselves in terms of the history and culture of minority clients, as well as methods that enhance multicultural sensitivity.
+While it may be optimal for clients to be matched with counselors in terms of ethnic background, this is not always feasible.
+However, counselors convey respect by educating themselves in terms of the history and culture of their clients and using methods that enhance multicultural sensitivity.

 The importance of multicultural competence is indeed supported by academic literature.
-For example, cultural competency training has been associated with increased client satisfaction with the counseling process (Way, Stone, & Schwager et al., 2002).
+For example, cultural competency training has been associated with increased client satisfaction with the counseling process (Way, Stone, Schwager, Wagoner, & Bassman, 2002).
 Additionally, cross-cultural sensitivity has been reported as an essential counseling component across various racial and ethnic groups.

-Generally speaking, a counselor’s beliefs, background, sexual orientation, prejudices, and racial or cultural identity may come into play during therapy—mainly when working with clients from diverse backgrounds (Prout & Brown, 2007).
+Generally speaking, a counselor’s beliefs, background, sexual orientation, prejudices, and racial or cultural identity may come into play during therapy, mainly when working clients with backgrounds different from their own (Prout & Brown, 2007).

-The counselor’s ability to be introspective and to understand the potential impact of his/her personal beliefs and attributes on the therapeutic process is essential for achieving sensitive, unbiased therapy.
-Included in this understanding is the counselor’s examination of his/her degree of privilege (Arredondo, Tovar-Blank, & Parham, 2008) and the potential for abuse of power.
+The counselor’s ability to be introspective and understand the potential impact of their personal beliefs and attributes on the therapeutic process is essential for achieving sensitive, unbiased therapy.
+Included in this understanding is the counselor’s examination of their degree of privilege (Arredondo, Tovar-Blank, & Parham, 2008) and the potential for abuse of power.

 Additionally, a multiculturally competent therapist is better able to select culturally appropriate therapy intervention approaches for clients (Prout & Brown, 2007).

-There are a variety of effective ways for a counselor to exercise self-care (e.g., regular breaks, relaxation exercises, eating well, exercising, etc.); the choice of approaches depends upon his/her unique interests and needs.
+There are a variety of effective ways for counselors to exercise self-care (e.g., regular breaks, relaxation exercises, eating well, exercising, etc.); the choice of approaches depends upon your unique interests and needs.